freedomotic/fd-vue-webapp/README.md

 ## Live demo

 A live demo of this client is available at http://fd-vue-webapp.herokuapp.com/.
-Check it out!
+Check it out using admin/admin as credentials!

 ## Prerequirements